Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ## Muxing streams locally

-As I mentioned earlier, YouTube the highest quality options as video-only and audio-only streams.
-And while that works out well for YouTube — as it's able to simply play both of them simultaneously — it's not ideal when the intent is to download the video to a single file.
+YouTube provides a selection of different streams for each video, but you will find that the highest quality options are always served in the form of adaptive audio-only and video-only streams.
+And while that works out well for playback — as you can simply play both streams simultaneously — it's not ideal when the intent is to download the video as a single file.

+Muxed streams are limited to 720p, so if you want to download the video in the highest available quality, then the

 ## Summary

 Even though things have changed quite a lot, downloading videos from YouTube is still possible and, in many aspects, easier than before.
 Instead of `get_video_info` and other endpoints, the entirety of YouTube's inner API is now organized underneath the `/youtubei/` path — with more consistent request contracts and behavior.

-While many of the previous workarounds — such as rate bypassing — are still relevant, signature deciphering has become less important because there is now a way to avoid it.
-Besides that, YouTube has started providing fewer and fewer muxed streams over time, which might indicate their intention to move completely to adaptive formats.
+While many of the previous workarounds — such as rate bypassing — are still relevant, signature deciphering has become less important as there is now a consistent way to avoid it.
+Besides that, YouTube has started providing fewer muxed streams for most videos, which might indicate their intention to move over completely to adaptive formats.

 Overall, the required steps to download a YouTube video can be outlined as follows: